RICE In-Depth

 Video Nomination

-Participants vote on which videos they would like to see win the all the category awards from the previous phase, plus Umami and Omurice.
+Participants vote on which videos they would like to see win all the category awards from the previous phase, plus Umami and Omurice.
 There is no limit to how many videos they can vote for.
 Videos may fit in more than one category.

 The top 5 videos in every category become finalists and move to the next phase.